 If you cannot escape this cycle, a very natural and understandable thing to happen; ask for help, talk to someone, and share your feelings.

 For everyone, there is a day when you succumb to fear without seeing a way out.
 If the coronavirus pandemic is that day for you, you will need help.
 Having fear is not an illness, it is a healthy survival tool but we have to learn how to adapt our evolved consciousness to deal with the fact that fear itself has become harmful to us.

 Surely the good news is that we know that we are also capable of calming our fears with the help of the sophisticated brain.
 Every form of behavioural or cognitive therapy relies on that capacity.
 By more elaborate routes like creative therapy, we also see beneficial effects against existential fears.
 Be creative in finding ways to cope with changes and adaptations that are mandatory.

-Calming fear by medication
+Calming fear with medication

 Another way of dealing with fear is de-routing the brain with neurotrophic drugs (this is the group of substances that alter brain activity).
-These drugs represent quite a wide array of substances ranging from an alcoholic beverage to morphine-like sedatives and everything in between.
-Pharmaceutical research struggles with the challenge to find substances that only deal with fear (or other aspects of our brain-physiology) but that mission is not fully accomplished as of today.
+These drugs represent quite a wide array of substances ranging from alcoholic beverages to morphine-like sedatives and everything in between.
+Pharmaceutical research struggles with the challenge to find substances that only deal with fear (or other aspects of our brain physiology) but that mission is not fully accomplished as of today.
 Because fear in itself is a normal reaction I would strongly advise consulting your physician before embarking on this road.
 If you were taking anxiolytics already for other reasons, do not change your medication or dosage without consulting your physician.

 Investigating the personal settings and dynamics of fear